Purina Bella Pate Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 The third ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 The fourth ingredient is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.3

 Both chicken and turkey are naturally rich in the ten essential amino acids required by a dog to sustain life.

 The fifth ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

-The seventh ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
+The sixth ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
 Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

 From here, the list goes on to include a number of other items.